A Guide to Federal Veterans Benefits

 - The VA’s look-back functions the same as Medicaid’s look-back.
 Asset transfers for less than fair market value (i.e., gifts made within three years of filing an application) will result in a period of ineligibility for Aid and Attendance.

 - The VA will calculate the ineligibility period by dividing the veteran’s excess net worth by the amount of the Aid and Attendance benefit.
 The total length of the penalty, however, cannot exceed five years.
-Medicaid does not cap the number of years that may result from an asset transfer.

 - The VA presumes that the intent of any asset transfer for less than fair market value is a gift and that the transfer’s purpose is to reduce net worth and qualify for Aid and Attendance.
 The veteran must meet the clear and convincing evidence standard to overcome this presumption.

+Other pension benefits.
 The VA pension programs benefit veterans who have limited income and, in some cases, health problems unrelated to service.
 Pension benefits are available to you only if you received a discharge other than dishonorable.
 Currently, veterans receive three types of pensions: Improved, Old Law, and Section 306.
 Only the Improved Pension is available to new applicants, however.

 You are eligible for Improved Pension benefits if you are 65 and older; served at least 90 days of total active service, one day of which was during a wartime period; and have limited income and assets that are not excessive.
 If you are younger than 65, you may be eligible for Improved Pension benefits if you are permanently and totally disabled.